 Table 3-3: Expected Customer Counts by Class

-Core industrial load and customer counts are a more complex and difficult to distill story.
+Core industrial load and customer counts are a more complex and difficult story to distill.
 First, industrial users in Cascade’s service territory are subject to the same overarching economic conditions that industry elsewhere in the United States has been experiencing.
-A slow but steady economic shift away from manufacturing towards the service industry is reflected in lower industrial load and less industrial customers.
+A slow but steady economic shift away from manufacturing towards the service industry is reflected in a lower industrial load and less industrial customers.
 Second, industrial customers may be faced with consolidation and mergers, which would reduce customer counts faster than per customer therm usage.
 Third, within the historical data period used to develop the industrial customer econometric models was the introduction of unbundled service.
 With unbundling, many industrial customers have switched to non-core, a trend that will continue into the future.
 For this reason, the 18% reduction in core industrial demand does not necessarily indicate that industry in Cascade’s service territory is in a state of distress.